szabolcsthedeveloper/Git-Mastery/README.md

 Some rules for good commit messages:

-- Keep subject line short (50 chars)
+- Keep the subject line short (50 chars)
 - Consistent capitalization (preferred 'Refactor …' instead of 'refactor …')
 - Imperative mood ('Add' instead of 'added')

-If you want to incorporate more information in a commit message use the following format:
+If you want to incorporate more information in a commit message using the following format:

 ```txt